zeromq/rfc/43/README.md

 This is version 3 of ZRE.
 The changes over version 2 are:

 * The version number was increased to 3.
-* Becon packets support advertising of a 32-octet CURVE public key for the purposes of establishing CURVE enabled security to the connection.
+* Beacon packets support advertising of a 32-octet CURVE public key for the purposes of establishing CURVE enabled security to the connection.

 ## Implementation